ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/usb-events.md

 The USBD peripheral on the nRF52840 contains a series of registers, called EVENTS registers, that indicate the reason for entering the USBD event handler.
 These events must be handled by the application to complete the enumeration process.

-Open the `firmware/src/bin/usb-1.rs` file.
+✅ Open the `firmware/src/bin/usb-1.rs` file.

 In this starter code the USBD peripheral is initialized in `init` and a task, named `main`, is bound to the interrupt signal USBD.
 This task will be called every time a new USBD event needs to be handled.
 The `main` task uses `usbd::next_event()` to check all the event registers; if any event is set (occurred) then the function returns the event, represented by the `Event` enum, wrapped in the `Some` variant.
 This `Event` is then passed to the `on_event` function for further processing.

-Connect the USB cable to the port J3 then run the starter code.
+✅ Connect the USB cable to the port J3 then run the starter code.

-In this section as a warm-up exercise you'll need to deal with the following USB events until you reach the EP0SETUP event.
+Go to `fn on_event`, line 39.
+In this section you'll need to implement the following USB events until you reach the EP0SETUP event:

 - `USBRESET`.
 This event indicates that the host issued a USB reset signal.
 According to the USB specification this will move the device from any state to the `Default` state.
 Since we are currently not dealing with any other state, you can handle this state by doing nothing.